-When an organization gains enterprise-wide flexibility and the capacity to collaborate all across the business, it's able to swiftly respond to a changing market and grow to take advantage of the most impactful new opportunities-ideally, way before the competition does.
-Embrace cloud technology not simply because it is essential, but rely on it to capitalize on the organizational investment and help generate much more value.
+When an organization gains enterprise-wide flexibility and the capacity to collaborate all across the business, it's able to swiftly respond to a changing market and grow and expand to take advantage of the most impactful new opportunities-ideally, way before the competition.
+Embrace cloud technology not simply because it is essential, but further, to capitalize on the organizational investment and help generate more value.